 Employee training sometimes gets pegged as part of the onboarding process only.
 Even then, many companies opt to keep it short and sweet, covering only the most necessary topics, in the most cursory ways.
 Given that any time an employee sits in a training session is time they’re not working, this is an understandable approach.

-Two points of resistance to extended or ongoing training programs sound a little something like this:
+Two points of resistance to extended or ongoing employee training programs sound a little something like this:

 - Employees tune out during formal training presentations, especially if they last too long.

-- If we put a lot of time and effort into an immersive ongoing training program, employees could just leave the company as soon as they’ve mastered the job.
+- If we put a lot of time and effort into an immersive ongoing employee development and training program, employees could just leave the company as soon as they’ve mastered the job.

 But as common as these attitudes are, they’re pretty wrong-headed.
 Excellent, thoughtful training doesn’t just help your new hires do their job better.
 It can actually make them more loyal to your company.
-Continually investing in existing employees’ ongoing learning can have the same effect.
+Continually investing in existing employees’ ongoing learning can have the same effect on employee retention.

-Here are a few (of many) reasons that the right kind of training may be one of your best retention strategies:
+Here are a few (of many) reasons that the right kind of training and employee development programs may be one of your best retention strategies:

-- It shows employees that you’re invested in their personal and professional growth.
+- It shows employees that you’re invested in their personal and professional career growth.

-- It helps your workforce feel confident in their ability to succeed on the job.
+- It helps your workforce develop new skills and feel confident in their ability to succeed on the job.